 TRAC Fellows do not:

-- “fix” or line edit your writing; or
+2. “Fix” or line edit your writing.

-- do anything at all that interferes with peer-to-peer collaboration and your engagement in the revision process.
+3. Do anything at all that interferes with peer-to-peer collaboration and your engagement in the revision process.

 What are your responsibilities when working with TRAC Fellows?